Alternative guide

 Use crawler exports when a specialist needs page-level inventories, directives, metadata, and large crawl data.

-Use monitoring after fixes when the business depends on recurring booking, order, quote, or contact paths.
+Rerun the scan after fixes when the business depends on recurring booking, order, quote, or contact paths.

 Evidence examples